AA/PPS 02.01.01 - Academic Credit Courses

 A semester credit hour is defined by THECB as a unit of measure of instruction consisting of 60 minutes, of which 50 minutes must be direct instruction over a 15-week period in a semester system.
 Credit hours must be presented in whole numbers.

-be in complete sentences;
+begin with “This course” and be in complete sentences;

-avoid jargon and acronyms;
+avoid jargon and acronyms; and

 Frequently Taught Topics Course Report – a report of topics courses taught more than three times within a five-year period.
 This report will be distributed with the annual course cycle instructions to the college deans by the curriculum coordinator.